 - Fill in the details.
 Finally, tap Add.

-How to Track Symptoms in Health App on iOS 13.6
+How to Track Symptoms in Health App

 The new iOS 13.6 update brings some pretty cool features, including a groundbreaking update in the Health app.
 Symptoms tracker is practical in the current era of the global pandemic.
 During the ongoing worldwide health crisis, if you’re looking forward to staying robust, let me show you how to add Symptoms in Health App.